syncfusion-content/blazor-docs/blazor/diagram-component/context-menu.md

 ### ContextMenuOpening

-The Diagram control triggers the event [ContextMenuOpening](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ContextMenuSettings.html#Syncfusion_Blazor_Diagram_ContextMenuSettings_ContextMenuOpening) when performing right click on the diagram or the diagram object.
+The Diagram control triggers the event [ContextMenuOpening](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ContextMenuSettings.html#Syncfusion_Blazor_Diagram_ContextMenuSettings_ContextMenuOpening) when performing right click on the diagram or the diagram elements such as Node, Connector and Groups.

 ```cshtml
 @using Syncfusion.Blazor.Diagram